tmwayne/ide-vim/README.md

 ## Usage
 To start a REPL, enter `:StartREPL "ipython"`.

-To send a lines to the REPL, highlight and enter `\r`.
-If you don't highlight the text, the paragraph will be sent.
+To run lines in the REPL, highlight the code and enter `\r`.
+If you don't highlight the text, the paragraph will be run.

-To close the REPL, enter `\q`.
-Note that to close it, you must be in the editor window.
+To quit the REPL and close its buffer, enter `\q`.
+Note that this requires being in the editor buffer.

 ## Requirements
 - Vim v8.1+